 The 2011 Chevrolet HHR’s interior is more functional than luxurious.
 That means its features list is basic, and the interior is fitted with materials that aren’t super cheap, but don’t scream luxury.
 The HHR may not offer a lot on the inside, but many reviewers like the dash board’s simple, easy access layout.

-The base LS model comes with an AM/FM stereo, a CD player, cruise control, XM satellite radio with a three-month trial, MP3 playback and an auxiliary audio input jack.
-A USB port is a $100 option.
-A premium sound system, an automatic dimming rearview mirror, rear park assist, a leather wrapped steering wheel and Bluetooth are optional on the base trim, but to get features like driver lumbar support, heated front seats, leather seats, a power driver seat and a sunroof, you have to upgrade to the 1LT and 2LT trims, which start at about $19,700 and $21,500, respectively.
+The base LS model comes with an AM/FM stereo, a CD player, cruise control, XM satellite radio, MP3 playback and an auxiliary audio input jack.
+AA premium sound system, an automatic dimming rearview mirror, rear park assist, a leather wrapped steering wheel and Bluetooth are optional on the base trim, but to get features like driver lumbar support, heated front seats, leather seats, a power driver seat and a sunroof, you have to upgrade to the 1LT and 2LT trims.

 - "While HHR's exterior design recalls the 1950s, the cabin design is modern.
 The gauges are unobstructed, but the instrument markings are a bit small and hard to decipher at a glance.
 The climate and radio controls are easy to reach." -- Consumer Guide

 - "While there's at least as much plastic as you'd expect, its artfully crafted style is much less objectionable than in many of the cars in its price range.” -- Kelley Blue Book